rcos/observatory-new/SETUP.md

 Before building the image you can edit `Rocket.toml` to configure the server as you want it.
-There is one thing that **must** be done however.
-Please follow the instrucitons in the config file on generating a secret key for you server in production mode.

 Runtime configuration can be done using enviroment variables.
 See [this page in the Rocket documentation](https://rocket.rs/guide/configuration/#environment)